How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 When to visit Dubrovnik Old Town

-Book your hotel in advance
+Book your boutique hotel in advance

 Book boat tours and restaurants ahead in summer

 From June to September, the best boat tours and popular restaurants book out quickly.
-If island hopping or sunset cruises are part of your plan, it’s worth securing spots in advance (I share my favourites in my Dubrovnik boat tours guide).
+If island hopping or sunset cruises are part of your plan, it’s worth securing in advance (I share my favourites in my Dubrovnik boat tours guide).

 Dubrovnik Old Town Dress Codes